AIO1/PrimeNGTableReusableComponent/README.md

 ### 4.6 Column sorting
-By default, all columns that are shown in the frontend (with the exception of the actions and row selector column) can be sorted.
+By default, all columns that are shown in the front-end (with the exception of the actions and row selector column) can be sorted.
 When a column can be sorted, a user can perform in the header a first click to sort in ascending order, and a second click in the same column to sort in descensing order.

 If a different column is clicked and the first one was in ascending order, the new clicked column will be sorted in ascending order and the first one will have it sorting cleared.

 The table allows a multi-sorting feature to the user were he can hold the "Ctrl" key and then click multiple column headers to perform multi-sorting.

-The table includes in the top left a button for clearing all sorting that has been done as shown in the following image:
+The table includes in the top left a button for clearing all sorting that has been done to the table.
+This button will be only be enabled when at least one sorting made by the user is active.
+The following image shows were this button is located at:
 <p align="center">
   <img src="https://github.com/user-attachments/assets/9b2cd936-7bd0-4054-9940-fa7dbc53a20f" alt="Clear sorting button">
 </p>